NEO: The World Ends with You Game Cover

 • “Graphics options are pretty limited, as they only allow you to change resolution, vsync, and anti-aliasing; however, the game doesn't seem to be demanding at all, having it run at a stable 60fps for several hours straight on my PC.”

-• grinding23 mentions
+• grinding46 mentions

 • “When combined with Neo TWEWY’s obnoxiously grindy gameplay, the extremely late story pay-off makes Neo TWEWY very difficult to recommend.”

-• character development17 mentions
+• character development34 mentions

-Character development in the game is a mixed bag; while the returning cast from the original game showcases strong growth and memorable designs, the new characters feel underdeveloped and lack depth.
+Character development in the game is a mixed bag; while the returning cast from the original game showcases strong growth and nostalgia, the new characters feel underdeveloped and lack depth.
 The dialogue quality remains consistent with the first game, but the pacing issues and limited time for character exploration in the later acts hinder overall development.
 Visually, character designs are praised for their creativity and modern appeal, but some players find the execution of character arcs lacking.

 • “Aside from how cool it is to see the TWEWY cast all grown up and carrying over their character development from the original game, the new game's cast are sorely lacking overall and pale in comparison to the returning cast.”